sivakumar-mahalingam/fastmrz/README.md

 **How to Use:**

 - Clone the repository to your local machine.
-- Install 'Tesseract OCR' engine
+- Install `Tesseract OCR` engine.
+And set `PATH` variable with the executable.
 - Install required dependencies(mentioned in requirements.txt).
-- Replace the default Tesseract model with 'data/eng.traineddata'
+- Replace the default Tesseract model with 'data/mrz_v2.traineddata'

 ## MRZ Wiki